XML RSS

 Cat Breeds

-Specific cat breeds often have health care issues that go beyond the regular garden variety.
-You must be alert to these differences and act accordingly.
-Remember, when a new cat breed is developed, the animals are bred to retain certain traits.
 It is an unfortunate fact that certain negative traits will also be reinforced as well.
 This can create breed-specific cat health problems that you may need to address.

 Breeders work to rid the breed of bad traits when possible, but this is not a quick process.
 In addition, some breeders will cross breed with other breeds.
 This is not a bad thing, and certain crosses are allowable.
 Sometimes, however, this introduces a bad trait from one breed into another.
 Be careful of this and make sure you check the lineage of any cat you plan to adopt.

-Further Reading on Cat Health Information and Feline Diseases
+More on Cat Health Information and Feline Diseases

 Information Pages on Feline Health